 X-Ray Exams of the Digestive Tract

-Generally you can resume your usual activities and normal diet immediately after your GI tests.
-But, drink plenty of fluids (unless fluid is restricted for another medical condition), especially if the test is an upper GI and/or small bowel series.
-The barium tends to constipate people.
-Drinking 8-10 glasses of water or juice per day for three days will help you to eliminate the barium from your colon.
+Generally, you can resume your usual activities and normal diet immediately after your GI tests.
+Unless fluid is restricted by your doctor for another medical condition, drink plenty of water or juice -- 8-10 glasses each day for three days -- to eliminate the barium from your colon.

-It is normal for your stool to have a white or light color for up to three days after the test.
+It is normal for your stool to have a white or light color for up to three days after the test, and the barium enema given during a lower GI test may leave you feeling weak or dizzy.

 There is virtually no risk with the upper and lower GI tests, unless they are repeated several times within a few months' time, when radiation exposure can become a risk.
 Although radiation exposure is minimal, it is greater than for standard still X-rays.
 Steps will be taken during the test to minimize radiation exposure.